On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Introduction

 We emphasise again that the type of analysis in \cite{Kelly2014,tong2016stability,DelMoral/Tugaut:2016} cannot handle unstable, or transient, signal models; i.e. signals with sample paths with at least one coordinate that may grow unbounded.
 In the context studied in \cite{Kelly2014,tong2016stability,DelMoral/Tugaut:2016} dealing with stable or bounded latent signal processes (e.g. the Lorenz-class of signal models \cite{Kelly2014,tong2016stability}), the important question on the filter stability or filtering error estimates relies on obtaining meaningful quantitative fluctuation constants decreasing with the number of ensemble members to achieve a desired performance.
 Of course, time uniformity of these bounds follows trivially in this setting from the boundedness properties of the latent signal process.

 Covariance inflation is a mechanism used in practical methods to increase the positive-definiteness of the sample covariance matrix and essentially amplify its effect on the stabilisation properties of the Kalman gain matrix.
 In \cite{Kelly2014} time-uniform {\tt EnKF} error boundedness results follow under a true signal stability condition and given a sufficiently large variance inflation regime.
 See also~\cite{tong2016inflation,majda2018} for related stability analysis in the presence of adaptive covariance inflation and projection techniques.
 In \cite{Bishop/DelMoral/multiDimRicc} in the continuous-time linear-Gaussian setting, the mechanism by which covariance inflation acts to stabilise the ensemble filter is exemplified, see also \cite{Bishop/DelMoral/Pathiraja:2017}.
+Covariance localisation is studied rigorously in \cite{deWiljes2019} in the case of the fully deterministic, transport inspired ensemble filter \cite{Reich2013,Taghvaei2016ACC}.